The N-Body Problem: Parallel Execution from Single-Person Egocentric Video: Spatial Prompt Variants

 \section{Spatial Prompt Variants}

-Above shown in~\Cref{tab:main_results_hd} and~\Cref{tab:main_results_epic} in the main paper, Gemini 2.5 Pro struggles with spatial collision of agents before introducing spatial prompt.
-In addition to the zone-related temporal segments introduced in~\ref{sec:model_setup}, we experiment with different variants of providing spatial information to the VLM, specifically: (i) with raw trajectory, (ii) equal-sized zones with different sizes and (iii) using Gaussian Mixture Model (GMM) to cluster trajectory into zone with dynamic sizes.
-The proposed prompt uses zone size of 120x120cm.
+In the main paper, we mentioned that Gemini 2.5 Pro struggles with spatial collision of agents before introducing the spatial prompt.
+In addition to the zone-related temporal segments introduced in the ``+ Spatial Prompt'', we experiment with different variants of providing spatial information to the VLM, specifically: (i) with raw trajectory, (ii) equal-sized zones at various scales and (iii) using Gaussian Mixture Model (GMM) to cluster trajectory into zones with dynamic sizes.
+The proposed prompt uses a zone size of 120x120cm.

-Table~\ref{tab:spatial_prompt_variants_hdepic} show comparison results of HD-EPIC.
+Table~\ref{tab:spatial_prompt_variants_hdepic} shows comparison results of HD-EPIC.
 Raw trajectory reduces the collision rate by a small amount at the speed-up of $1.48\times$.
 However, GMM with 5 components and equal-sized zone of $40\times40$cm achieve the same speed-up with much less collision rate.
-Increasing zone sizes leads to more reduced collision rates, but the speed-up increases accordingly, i.e. you are speeding-up less.
+Increasing zone sizes leads to more reduced collision rates, but the speed-up increases accordingly, i.e. the parallel execution is speeding up less.
 With a larger zone size, the collision rate reduces more, but the speed-up also increases: an agent is unable to work when another agent owns a larger part of the space exclusively.

-We show how different parameter and variants all contributes to the reduced collision rate, while trading-off speed-up differently, within and across grouping variant.
-HD-EPIC results in~\cref{fig:speedup_collision_tradeoff_hd}.